opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 Launch tutorial environment
 ===========================

-Click on the Binder button below to launch the tutorial environment.
+Right-click on the Binder button below and select "Open Link in New Window" to launch the tutorial environment.
-We recommend right-clicking the button and selecting "Open Link in New Tab" or "Open Link in New Window" so that you can keep the tutorial instructions in view.
+This will allow you to keep the tutorial instructions in view alongside the environment.

 The tutorial environment may take a few minutes to start.